MANDEVILLE, La. -- Andrew Bice was supposed to show up Monday for his shift at the Autorama Carwash and Tire Shop in Mandeville, but he never arrived.

 - Jan.
 20, 2017: cruelty to a juvenile

-St. Tammany court records indicate he pleaded guilty to most charges he was arrested on, while a handful prosecutors dropped a handful.
+St. Tammany court records indicate he pleaded guilty to most charges he was arrested on, while prosecutors dropped a handful.

 Bice pleaded guilty to three charges in Bexar County, Texas.
 His first guilty plea was in October 2003 for a charge of assault causing bodily injury to a family member.